Telecommunications relay service: Captioned telephone

 Captioned telephone is a hybrid communication method that enables people who are hard of hearing, oral deaf or late–deafened to speak directly to another party on a telephone call.
 Typically, a telephone that displays real-time captions of what the hearing party speaks during a conversation.
 The captions are displayed on a screen embedded in the telephone base.
 A captioned telephone can also function exactly like a VCO when the user switches the device to VCO mode to do things like communicate with an HCO user directly, without relay.
 Captioned telephone services can be provided in traditional telephone environments as well as in VOIP environments.

 Captions are created by a communications assistant using a computer with voice recognition software.
 The communications assistant listens to and revoices the hearing party's side of the conversation into the microphone of a headset.
 A voice recognition program creates the captions and they are sent out to the captioned telephone where they are read by the user.

 IP CTS

+Internet Protocol Captioned Telephone Service (IP CTS), like other forms of CTS, allows users with some residual hearing, who can speak, to simultaneously listen to the other party and read captions of what the other party in a telephone conversation is saying.

+IP CTS uses the Internet – rather than the telephone network – to provide the link and captions between the CTS user and the CTS service provider.

 Prior to 2005, captioned telephone service was only available to people in states that had captioned telephone service as part of their state relay program.
 In 2005, the FCC made IP CTS a part of the federally mandated services.

 IP CTS Requires an internet connection to deliver the captions to the user.
 Most also rely on their regular land-line telephone for the audio portion of the call, but some configurations of IP CTS allow the use of VOIP to carry the call audio.
 IP CTS has allowed captioned telephone service to be provided on smartphones and tablets.